 I will try to categorise my training articles in three different groups: for end users, for power users or site admins, for developers, however, there are some tips which could not fit in one category.
 I try to not making my article too complicated and specific for programmers as I believe more training material is required on end user’s side and power user’s side.
 So my articles explain general things.

-I have worked as software project manager, software team leader, programmer and trainer for more than 12 years (focusing last 6 years on SharePoint 2010, 2013, Online or Office 365) and I am trying to share my new findings with others to have more SharePoint power users in community so it would be easier for me to implement a new SharePoint project in companies in the future.
+I have worked as software project manager, software team leader, programmer and trainer for more than 12 years (focusing last 6 years on SharePoint 2010, 2013, Online or Office 365) and I am trying to share my new findings with others to have more SharePoint power users in community so it would be easier for me to implement a new SharePoint project in companies once we have more trained users.